SandeR2012/explore-flask/chapters/configuration.md

 * A simple app may only need one configuration file: _config.py_.
 * Instance folders can help us hide secret configuration values.
 * Instance folders can be used to alter an application’s configuration for a specific environment.
-* We should use environment variables and `app.config.from_envvar()` for more complicated environment-based configurations.
+* We should use environment variables and `app.config.from_env\-var()` for more complicated environment-based configurations.